 The unique process utilizes automotive shedder residue, known as “Zorba” to produce secondary aluminum alloys for the manufacture of die castings, in compliance with all federal state and local environmental regulations.

-“With the production facility in Corsicana, we will be better positioned to serve our existing customers and to expand into additional markets,” Hawkins said.
+“With the production facility in Corsicana, we will be better positioned to serve our existing customers and to expand into additional markets,” Hawkes said.

 “The chosen site, a 95-acre rail served parcel in the Highway 31 Industrial Park is perfectly situated to bring in raw materials and ship out finished goods,” he said.